-Boys and Birls

-HEDGIE AND SAMBO.
+Boys and Birls HEDGIE AND SAMBO.

 A Correspondent's Own Hedgehog.
 "I once tamed a hedgehog-he was full grown.
 I picked him up apparently dead, dazed, I believe, after having been kicked and cruelly treated by some boys.
-Instinct seemed after a long time to tell him he was on the lawn, and placed a saucer of bread and milk near him, he gradually uncurled and his sharp little head became visible, and his dainty fare soon vanished.
+Instanct seemed after a long time to tell him he was in safe quarters, for when I put him I had him for three months."

+ally uncurled and his sharp little head became visible, and his dainty fare soon vanished.
 I became so fond of him, and I believe the fondness was mutual, for when I called 'Sambo' he responded so quickly and would run to me but never went to anyone else.
-I was quite pleased to have the opportunity of showing kindness to this harmtess little creature, never too well treated at the best of times, I fear.
+I was quite pleased to have the opportunity of showing kindness to this harmless little creature, never too well treated at the best of times, I fear.
 I was sorry to have to part with my prickly pet, but I found he was infested with those nasty parasites 'acarus,' commonly termed 'sheep ticks.'
-So one lovely summer,'s morning I took poor Sambo to a very secluded plantation, hoping he would be safe from all harm, but it was not without regret that I said good-bye to my newly-made pet. in safe quarters, for when I put him I had him for three months."
+So one lovely summer's morning I took poor Sambo to a very secluded plantation, hoping he would be safe from all harm, but it was not without regret that I said good-bye to my newly-made pet.